Turbo’s Guide to Econ

 • Dystopia Rising is NOT a real-world economy.
 Period.
 While the game has some similarities with real life economic systems, and I’m sure there’s some nerd out there with way more macroeconomics training than I’ve got that would argue otherwise, trying to compare the two is an exercise in futility, in my humble opinion.
 There are certain elements of supply and demand that might apply to things in the real world, but they inherently fall apart within the game systems of DR. There is effectively an infinite SUPPLY of items in the game, as at any time an ST can send out money, scrap, herb, or more as part of a mod, so the DEMAND can never be truly set with supply side economics.
 You cannot control the flow of the items that enter the game, you can only influence them.

-• Master skills can help make things easier, but they aren’t required to succeed.
-While it is true that someone with Master skills has a bit of an advantage on certain aspects of the item card game, this is a problem baked into the system of Dystopia Rising.
+• Skills can help make things easier, but they aren’t required to succeed.
+While it is true that someone with more XP or Skills has a bit of an advantage on certain aspects of the item card game, this is a problem baked into the system of Dystopia Rising.
 A blueprint isn’t going to fix this alone, but you can be successful at the economy without ever spending a Mind point.
 Several of my rules will try to explore this concept in detail.

 • Succeeding at the DR economy is difficult solo — It’s easier with friends.
 In fact, it’s like turning on the “hard mode” of a video game.
 Most zombie stories are about GROUPS of survivors, and Dystopia Rising is no different.
 Those badass lone wolf characters will have a real hard time.
 The mechanics of the game are working against you if you are trying to do this all as a single character.
 If you do intend on trying this solo, understand that it will be about the people you know, not the skills you have, or the herb you can farm.